 The affiliate amounts incurred by us through EEP for services received pursuant to the Intercorporate Services Agreement are reflected in "Operating and maintenance - affiliate" and "General and administrative - affiliate" on our consolidated statements of income.
 Under the Intercorporate Services Agreement, we reimburse EEP and its affiliates for the costs and expenses incurred in providing us with such services.
 However, EEP has agreed to reduce the amounts payable for general and administrative expenses that otherwise would have been allocable to Midcoast Operating by \$25.0 million annually.
-As a result, for each of the three months ended March 31, 2016 and 2015, we recognized \$6.3 million as a reduction to "Due to general partner and affiliates" with the offset recorded as a contribution to "Noncontrolling interest" in our consolidated statements of financial position.
+As a result, we recognized \$6.2 million for each of the three months ended June 30, 2016 and 2015, and \$12.5 million for each of the six months ended June 30, 2016 and 2015, as a reduction to "Due to general partner and affiliates" with an offset recorded as contribution to "Noncontrolling interest" in our consolidated statements of financial position.